 Governance Skills and Abilities.
 Experience in governing and policy development, which includes providing strategic direction, monitoring organizational effectiveness, overseeing financial and budgetary issues, and determining critical programmatic policies and directions.

-Capacity & Propensity to Give.
+Capacity and Propensity to Give.
 Ability and willingness to contribute financially, and to provide personal contacts and influence to help the Foundation achieve its mission and goals.

 Teamwork Skills.
 Work in partnership with staff with varying viewpoints and backgrounds to reach consensus on complex problems and issues.